Bejro/marketPredict/README.md

 -import stock_evaluator.py

--use plot function for stock of choice ex 'MSFT'
+-use plot function for stock of choice, ex.
+'MSFT'